Author: Damien Angelica Walters

 I haven’t felt this way about a collection of short stories since I read Thomas Ligotti’s Songs of a Dead Dreamer.
 Walters’s collection of short stories is haunting, creepy, and beautiful.
 The author makes mundane terrors seems otherworldly, and the otherworldly seems strangely familiar.
-I seriously needed to pause in between tales due to the heaviness of each story.
+I needed to pause in between tales due to the intense emotions of each story.

 The settings of each story varied, but did not seem to take place in any particular concrete reality.
 The stories felt Lovecraftian, although I can’t really put my finger on exactly why.
 The subject matter did not overtly deal with beings from beyond destroying the sanity of the protagonists, but I did get a feeling of cosmic dread at times.

-Some tales are more abstract and symbolic than others, but all are deep and multilayered.
+Some tales are more abstract and symbolic than others, but all are deep and multi layered.
 Sometimes, in short stories, abstractions go right over my head and I don’t stay interested.
 However, in this collection, I could not stop reading.
 The stories can be enjoyed at face value and can be enjoyed on a deeper level too.
 She masterfully weaves the story into the viewpoint of the protagonist and as reader I found myself engaged in the worldview and trying to figure my way out and find out what happens.
 Sometimes I felt lost and cloistered, right along with the protagonist.
-Some tales are more abstract and symbolic than others, but all are deep and multilayered.
 Her writing style is melodic and flowing.